 No one is perfect, and everyone has off days.
 The key is not to beat yourself up when things don’t go as planned.
 Be kind to yourself.
 Practice self-compassion.
 Understand that it’s okay to make mistakes and it’s okay to be a work in progress.

 If you stumble, don’t wallow in self-criticism.
 Instead, pick yourself up, dust yourself off, and remind yourself that you’re doing your best.
-Starting your day with self-compassion can help you tackle challenges with grace and resilience.
+Starting your day with self-compassion can help you tackle challenges with grace and resilience, even problems such as workplace social anxiety.

 Cultivating a positive attitude and mindset can be a game-changer.
 It can make your day brighter, your challenges easier, and your successes sweeter.
 Remember, your mindset is like a garden; the more you tend to it, the more beautifully it will bloom.